 This powerhouse of the contemporary art world uses its Instagram account to highlight current exhibitions across the globe, while also digging up some of the greatest hits from its archive of historically important shows.

-Owned by the gambling millionaire David Walsh, MONA (Museum of Old and New Art) also hosts a festival called MOFO, and is planning to build a hotel called HOMO — AU$75,000 gets you eternal membership and space for your ashes in an urn in the gallery.
+Owned by the gambling millionaire David Walsh, MONA (Museum of Old and New Art) also hosts a festival called MOFO, and a hotel called HOMO.
+AU$75,000 also gets you eternal membership and space for your ashes in an urn in the gallery.
 Its Instagram account is unorthodox and entertaining in equal measure.

 Underlining the importance of people to a museum, the Hepworth Wakefield’s account features not only obligatory artwork photographs but also pictures of its volunteers, curators and visitors next to their favourite works, complete with mini interviews.